JanBurp/FlexyAdmin/readme.txt

 /site/libraries/										- here you can put your own CodeIgniter libraries and frontend modules (which are special libraries)
-/site/views/												- folder with all your views, where the html sits with some php /site/views/site.php								- this is you main view
+/site/views/												- folder with all your views, where the html sits with some php /site/views/site.php								- this is you main view /userguide                          - here you can find all the info you need